shaundon/start-here/README.md

 ## Start Here

-This is an AngularJS based front end application, with a pre-configured build process that does the following things:
+This is the AngularJS seed app, on steroids / gamma radiation / vita-rays (whichever you prefer).
+You've got a basic app that conforms to all the AngularJS best practices (although they seem to change on a monthly basis..), then a pretty damn good build process, using Grunt, that does the following things:

 * Cleans the `dist` directory, if it exists.
 * Makes the `dist` directory, if it doesn't exist.